ocbwoy3/SkidisherSkidtru/README.md

 Discord user app, written by OCbwoy3!

-Requires the `feature/user_apps` branch of [`discord.py`](https://github.com/Rapptz/discord.py/tree/feature/user_apps "feature/user_apps"), `uwuipy`, `cfscrape`, `requests`, and idk what more.
+This is Open Source, so you can make your own version of it, but please give credit.

-If you're not planning to run your own PrikolsHub (or a remake of it), feel free to delete `SecLoad.py`, the PrikolsHub `CommandGroup` and `SECLOAD_API_KEY`.
+If you're not planning to run your own PrikolsHub (or a remake/clone of it), feel free to delete `SecLoad.py`, the PrikolsHub `CommandGroup` and `SECLOAD_API_KEY`.
 Also make sure to update `main.py`.

 Also, there is a music sharing command.
 Self explanatory, shows you a embed of what you're listening to.
-Please rename `ocbwoy3` in `registrate.py` to something else to not do confusion!!!
+Please rename `ocbwoy3` in `registrate.py` to something else to not do confusion.

+> [!WARNING]
+> Abusing PrikolsHub's, SecLoad's and Nexus's API will in most cases result a blacklist.

 ## Enviorment files